 The Bose Sport Earbuds are comfortable.
 The ear tips feel comfortable, and they don't go too deep into your ear.
 There are also stability fins to help them stay put on your ear.
 However, the earbuds are a bit bulky and protrude from your ear, which may be annoying for some listeners.

-The Bose Sport Earbuds have disappointing touch-sensitive controls.
+The Bose Sport Earbuds have alright touch-sensitive controls.
 The right earbud lets you play and pause your music or end and answer your calls.
+You can also turn on volume controls via the companion app, allowing you to swipe up or down to adjust the volume on the right earbud.
+However, you won't be able to remap this control onto the left earbud.
 While there are no controls by default on the left earbud, you can activate or disable them by using the companion app.
 The app allows you to remap the 'hear battery level' or 'skip track' button onto the left earbud.
-However, you can't use the controls to adjust the volume, which is a bit disappointing.
 While you get some audio feedback when connected, the touch-sensitive buttons aren't very clicky, so you may accidentally change a setting while adjusting them in your ear.

 The Bose Sport Earbuds are outstandingly portable.
 Like most truly wireless earbuds, they're small and should easily fit in your pocket.
 Their portable charging case is a bit bulky, but it should still fit easily in your bag.